 S. No. Semester Course Code Course Name

-1. I semester 17UITSS1 Ethical Hacking
+1. 17UITSS1 Ethical Hacking

-2. to V semester 17UITSS2 Green Information Technology
+2. III semester 17UITSS2 Green Information Technology

-- 2. Student can choose Hindi/ French/ Other foreign Language approved by certified Institutions to earn one credit.
-The certificate(Hindi) must be obtained from Dakshina Bharat Hindi Prachar Sabha and He/ she has to enroll and complete during their course period (first to fifth semester) - 3.
-Student can choose Type writing /short hand course to earn one extra credit.
+2. Student can choose Hindi/ French/ Other foreign Language approved by certified Institutions to earn one credit.
+The certificate(Hindi) must be obtained

+- 3. Student can choose Type writing /short hand course to earn one extra credit.
 He/she has to enroll and complete the course during their course period to obtain certificate through Tamil Nadu Board of Technical Education - 4.
-Student can choose Diploma/certificate/CPT/ACS Inter/ NPTEL Course to earn one extra credit.
+Student can choose Diploma/certificate/CPT/ACS Foundation to earn one extra credit.
 Student who choose Diploma/ Certificate course have to enroll any diploma/certificate course offered by Bharathiar University through our Institution.
-Student who choose CPT/ ACS/CMA have to enroll and complete the foundation level during the course period.
-Students who choose NPTEL course should complete the course certificate through NPTEL. - 5.
+Student who choose CPT/ ACS/CMA have to enroll and complete the foundation level during the course period. - 5.
 Award Winners in Academic/ Representation in Sports /Social Activities/ Extra Curricular/ Co-Curricular Activities at University/ District/ State/ National/ International level can earn one extra credit.